auttam/easycli/readme.md

-# Easy Cli
+# Easy CLI
-A quick and easy way of creating command line tool for your npm package.
+A quick and easy way of creating a command-line tool for npm package.

-## Quick Start
+## Quick Start Guide

 ### Installation